Baboid/FunTokenTask/README.md

 ## Conclusion

 You have successfully set up and run the Fun Token User Authentication Microservice.
 You can now use the provided API endpoints for user registration and login.
-If you encounter any issues or have questions, please do not hesitate to contact the author Ivan Babic
+If you encounter any issues or have questions, please do not hesitate to contact the author Ivan Babic.